Gluten Free Alternatives for Our Favourite Crisps, Chocolates, Biscuits & Sweets

 (1) Lindt balls you can have: white & the strawberries and cream flavour.
-The rest are a may contain, despite misleading info on their website (2) If you want Milk Choc Truffle Balls: Aldi (haven’t seen these in a while but come in a red box) and M&S own.
+I’m currently trying to get a bit more info on the other flavours following an update on their website so watch this space 🙂 (2) If you want Milk Choc Truffle Balls: Aldi (haven’t seen these in a while but come in a red box) and M&S own.
 (3) Please note: Poundland used to have a version too but its now a may contain!!!

 (1) Schar ‘Chocolix’ (2) Twix Chocolate Spread (3) Prewetts Chocoful Caramel (more of a digestive base but good!)

 (1) MilkyWay in Poundland – comes in different flavours – salted caramel, lemon and raspberry – so not exactly the same but has a similar texture and hopefully satisfies a craving (2) Milkyway stars – I know its not the same but its the same chocolate so you get the after taste!
 (3) 3 Muskateers is the US equivalent and seems to be gluten free but Im yet to get my hands on one yet so if you find one, let me know for sure!
 You can purchase one here americancandyco.co.uk

 (1) Most supermarkets have an own brand version in the free from aisle (2) The US now has a gluten free ‘real’ Oreo which you can buy online from ifoodsuk.com or American Fizz online (both very expensive – the supermarket ones are good enough!)

 (1) Wait until Easter/Christmas and stock up on Kitkat Bunnies/Santa (2) Lots of supermarket free from aisles have some form of “Chocolate Wafer”